kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 The sentence is in the passive voice when the subject is the receiver of the action.

-The ideas on the notebook were written by me.
+The ideas in the notebook were written by me.

 The work was done by me.